 II) Small Group Discussions: Students will break into small groups to discuss various topics throughout the course that require student reflection with the support of a facilitator.
 These activities will focus on anatomical dissections and small group teaching, as well as instruction, discussion, and supervision of ACOS competencies.

-III) Flipped Classroom: Students will perform faculty-supervised, specialty-specific cadaveric dissections for which they will be expected to read and prepare for the day’s dissection session.
-Recall and application of this knowledge will be expected and evaluated during dissection activities.
+III) Dissection Labs: Students will perform faculty-supervised, specialty-specific cadaveric dissections for which they will be expected to prepare and which they will present to the group at the end of each lab.
+Recall and application of this knowledge will be expected and evaluated at the end of each session.

 Program Number: ELEC 515

 Location: Cadaver Dissection Laboratory (703 CMWT), the Surgical Innovation Training Lab (SITL) & the Biological Resources Laboratory (BRL)

 Surgery component – Amelia Bartholomew, MD, MPH, FACS &